Our webpage has beed moved. Please update your bookmarks for the new site.

-Information management at the Arctic LTER has two principal aims.
+Information management in the Arctic LTER has two principal aims.
 The first is to maximize data access both within the project and to other researchers.
-We try to maximize data access by rapidly adding new data sets to the data base (usually before publication) and by making all of the data sets available for downloading by anyone; the only requirements are: (1) users must identify themselves via the LTER Network’s data access system or the LTER Network Information System (NIS) and (2) NSF and the Arctic LTER project be acknowledged in any use of the data.
+We try to maximize data access by rapidly adding new data sets to the data base (usually before publication) and by making all of the data sets available for downloading by anyone; the only requirements are: (1) users must identify themselves via the LTER Network’s data access system or the LTER Network Information System (NIS) and (2) NSF and the Arctic LTER project must be acknowledged in any use of the data.
 The second aim is to optimize data usability and integration for within-site synthesis and modeling, regional and long-term scaling, and multisite or global comparisons and syntheses.
-This is achieved through making multiple kinds of measurements on the same sites (often the same small plots), usually at about the same time.
 Careful planning at the research design stage is required to ensure that any single set of measurements is easily linked to other measurements; typically this includes working closely with collaborating projects so that their work on LTER sites and experiments is optimally integrated.

-The structure of our information management system parallels the overall management structure of the project, with four major components to the ARC LTER information system linked to the terrestrial, streams, lakes, and landscape interactions research components.
+The structure of our information management system parallels the overall structure of the project, with four major components to the ARC LTER information system linked to the terrestrial, streams, lakes, and landscape interactions research components.
 A Senior RA, Jim Laundre, is the overall project information manager with responsibility for overseeing the integrity of the ARC information system.
-Information management is a primary responsibility of the four full-time research assistants (including Laundre) associated with each of these four research components.
-While each of the four assistants maintains the data in their area, all are in frequent communication on overall data compatibility and metadata standards (three work at the MBL in Woods Hole, one is at the University of Michigan).
-Each of these assistants is also heavily involved in the actual research design, day-to-day management, and data collection within their area.
-The four research assistants work closely in the field with investigators, technicians, and students to ensure quality control and appropriate documentation.
+Information management is a primary responsibility of all four full-time RAs associated with each of the research components.
+While each of the four core RAs maintains the data in their area, all are in frequent communication on overall data compatibility and metadata standards (currently two work at the MBL in Woods Hole, one is at University of Michigan, and one at University of Vermont).
+Each RA is deeply involved in the actual research design, day-to-day management, and data collection within their area.
+The four RAs work closely in the field with investigators, technicians, and students to ensure quality control and appropriate documentation.
 For most of the past year we have also employed, with annual supplemental funding, an information management RA specifically charged with validating and uploading our data base to the new “PASTA” system at the LTER Network Data Portal (https://portal.lternet.edu).
-Overall guidance is provided by the PI Steering Committee while Laundre attends the LTER Network Information Manager's meetings and makes sure we are kept up to date and compatible with Network data standards.
+Overall guidance is provided by the ARC Executive Committee while Laundre attends the LTER Network Information Manager's meetings and makes sure we are kept up to date and compatible with Network data standards.

 Each year at our annual winter meeting in Woods Hole we review the status of the information system and ways of improving its accessibility and ease of use.
 At this meeting we focus in particular on the upcoming summer season and on how to design our research for optimum integration of diverse data sets.
 All project personnel including postdocs, graduate students, and occasional REU students participate in these discussions.

-Datasets of the Arctic LTER project are available without restrictions and can be downloaded by anyone from the Arctic LTER web site (http://ecosystems.mbl.edu/arc/Datatable.html) and can be download once a user is registered with the Network Data Access System (http://metacat.lternet.edu/das/).
-We ask only that the LTER project and the principal investigator responsible for the data set be informed and that NSF and the Arctic LTER be acknowledged in any papers published in which the data are used.
-See data use policy.
+Datasets of the Arctic LTER project are available from the Arctic LTER web site (http://ecosystems.mbl.edu/arc/Datatable.html) and can be download once a user is registered with the Network Data Access System (http://metacat.lternet.edu/das/).
+We ask only that the LTER project and the principal investigator responsible for the data set be informed and that NSF and the ARC LTER be acknowledged in any papers published in which the data are used.

 Data from the large-scale experiments and from routine monitoring are available online as soon as the data are checked for quality and, where necessary, transformed for presentation in standard units and scales.
 Many data sets, such as weather observations, stream flow, flower counts, and data that do not require a great deal of post-collection chemical or other analysis, are available within 3-6 months of collection.
 Other data, particularly from samples requiring chemical analysis in our home laboratories, may take up to two years before they appear on-line.
-We also encourage others working on the LTER sites but not funded by the LTER project to contribute their datasets to our online database, and most do so.
+We also request collaborating projects to contribute their datasets to our online database, and most do so.
 In addition to datasets on our web server the ARC LTER also participates in the LTER Network’s ClimDB, HydroDB, and EcoTrends information systems.
 These centralized databases provide access to meteorological, hydrological, and long-term change data from all the LTER sites.
 We have recently begun transferring our data sets into the new “PASTA” system developed for the LTER NIS; this transfer is nearing completion as of late May 2013.

 Geographic information from the Toolik Lake region is extensive, detailed, and linked to several key global and regional data bases.
-Because much of this first-class information system was developed with funding independent from the Arctic LTER project, we have focused our efforts on insuring access to this extremely valuable database and on optimizing its usability for our needs.
-Where appropriate, we have contributed small amounts of funds and personnel support to guarantee this access and usability.
-Links to the key GIS databases are provided on the Arctic LTER web site at http://ecosystems.mbl.edu/arc/datacatalog.html; these include:
+Because much of this first-class information system was developed with funding independent from the ARC LTER project, we have focused our efforts on insuring access to this valuable database and on optimizing its usability for our needs.
+Where appropriate, we have contributed some funds and personnel support to guarantee this access and usability.
+Links to the key databases are provided on the Arctic LTER web site at http://ecosystems.mbl.edu/arc/datacatalog.html; these include:

 The data are stored on an Microsoft windows server with level 3 raid.
-The data files are backed up on tape daily.
-Once a month a tape is removed and stored in a separate building.
+The data files are backed up on backup storage drive daily.
+Once a month a drive is removed and stored in a separate building.
 In the near future the data and web site will be part of the Marine Biological data backup system which will provide off site and redundent storage.

 As described above, Toolik Field Station started an environmental monitoring program in 2006 and has taken over some of the basic weather and environmental measurements, e.g., precipitation chemistry; all of these data are regularly added to the ARC data base.
 Plans are also underway to work with the Toolik Field Station GIS manager to generate EML files for some of the basic site GIS files.
-This would include the research locations and layers with vegetation, topography, streams and lakes.
+This would include the research locations and layers with vegetation, topography, streams, and lakes.